-The student is required to be assessed against all behaviours in the CCF, and a full list of all behaviours can be found on the APPEL website.
+The student is required to be assessed against all behaviours in the CCF.
 However, if you believe that any of these behaviours are not applicable in your TE, and the student cannot be exposed to that behaviour in your TE, please contact a PE.
+A full list of all behaviours can be found in the induction and training plan here.